itsabttime/change_ip_configuration/README.md

 ~-ALSO NOTE, U WILL HAVE TO CHANGE ALL PATH FILE NAMES IN THE BATCH FILES FOR IT-~

+  Please Remove the PAUSE (s) in the BATCH FILES if u wish to let the batch file do it ownit's own.

+  ( Do not remove the Timeouts )

   TO WORK (A LITTLE WORK CUT OUT4U-SO SORRY:))